 Kinsta also uses container-based LXC managed hosts and software, which allows for increased flexibility in terms of resource usage during high traffic, thereby ensuring that site performance does not suffer.

-Bluehost vs Kinsta: Load Impact Test and Server Response Time
+Bluehost vs Kinsta: Server Quality Test using Load Impact

 To ensure the accuracy of the numbers and fairness of the test, we used two identical websites, one hosted with Bluehost and one with Kinsta, to determine the server response time.